freeCodeCamp/freeCodeCamp/docs/how-to-help-with-video-challenges.md

 Pick a challenge markdown file from the options above.

-### Skim through the video associated with the challenge and create a multiple choice question
+### Skim through the video associated with the challenge and create a multiple-choice question

 First, find the videoId.